KyrosKrane/BuyEmAll/readme.txt

 ** Quickly refill your ammo pouch **

-If you are buying ammo and have free spots in your ammo pouch/quiver, the amount that appears when you first shift-click the item will be however many stacks it takes to refill your bag.
+If you are buying ammo and have free spots in your ammo pouch/quiver, the amount that appears when you first shift-click the ammo will be however many stacks it takes to refill your bag.
 Just hit enter, and you bag will be filled.

 ---------- NOTES ----------